Friday, October 30, 2020

 2:20–3:21 in 12 crucial questions and answers in these last days.

-If Donald Trump is the end time Antichrist and wins the election on November -24,
+If Donald Trump is the end time Antichrist, the following scenario is a possibility:

-1. Trump will act like a Roman dictator (Julius Caesar) and will be president of the United States for life with unlimited power.
+1. Trump will act like a Roman dictator (Julius Caesar) and will become President of the United States for life with unlimited power.

-2. Putin as Gog (see Gog from Magog) with his coalition of countries attacks Israel.
-The attack comes when Israel is at peace with its neighbors
+2. The leader of Russia as Gog (see Gog from Magog) with his coalition of countries attack Israel.
+The attack comes when Israel is at peace with its neighbors (Eze 38:8b, 11, 14).
+(Maybe some time 2025–26).

-3. Since Putin loses this war, it opens up for Trump as the end time Antichrist.
+3. Since Gog loses this war, it opens up for Trump as the end time Antichrist.

-5. Trump will in the first 3.5 years of the Tribulation period make himself world ruler with the fighting forces he will have at his disposal.
+5. Trump will in the first 3.5 Prophetic Years of the Tribulation period make himself world ruler with the fighting forces he will have at his disposal.
 He won't hesitate to use these forces including nuclear weapons when necessary.

-6. After the 3.5 years of making himself world ruler, he will sit in the temple and proclaim himself as God (2 Thess 2:4).
+6. After the 3.5 Prophetic Years of making himself world ruler, he will sit in the temple and proclaim himself as God (2 Thess 2:4), see Ezekiel's Temple

 It includes Christians and Jews on a large scale.